 Peanut Butter Stuffed Medjool Dates

 Nutrition Q&A

-Medjool dates are celebrated for their natural sweetness.
-They’re a good source of dietary fibre and an array of minerals, like potassium, manganese and copper.
+What are the nutrition benefits of dates?
+Medjool dates are celebrated for their natural sweetness, but they’re more than just a treat!
+They’re a source of dietary fibre, as well as essential minerals like potassium, manganese, and copper.

 Thanks for reading!
 I hope you enjoy this recipe.
-Are you a peanut butter fan?
-Try this peanut butter chocolate date bark.
+If you’re a peanut butter-date fan, make sure to try this peanut butter chocolate date bark.

+Peanut Butter Stuffed Medjool Dates